-Dual channel.
+Dual channel electrochemical workstation.
 EIS capability.
 Analog Ramp Generator

-Versatile insturment capable of generating any bipot measurement, such as Rotating Ring Disk Electrode (RRDE) and InterDigitated Array (IDA) electrodes.
+A versatile potentiostat capable of generating any bipot measurement, such as Rotating Ring Disk Electrode (RRDE) and InterDigitated Array (IDA) electrodes.

 The ARG provides an analog voltage scan of up to 1 MV/s with an acquisition time down to 1 μs.
 To be able to carry out electrolysis in the most resistive media, BP-300 includes also one 2A/30V booster.

-With the BioLogic’s proprietary EC-Lab® product control mode, CE to Ground mode, the BP- 300 is capable of generating any bipot measurement, such as Rotating Ring Disk Electrode (RRDE) set-up and InterDigitated Array (IDA) electrodes.
+With BioLogic’s proprietary EC-Lab® product control mode, CE to Ground mode, the BP- 300 is capable of generating any bipot measurement, such as Rotating Ring Disk Electrode (RRDE) set-up and InterDigitated Array (IDA) electrodes.

 Powerful, modular and easy to use